Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos: Results

 \subsection{Future opportunities}

 Borexino has collected an additional $\mathcal{O}(500)$ days of data on top of the 2771 days already analyzed in Ref.~\cite{Agostini:2019yuq}.
 In addition, the improvements made by the collaboration in the latest geoneutrino analysis~\cite{Agostini:2019dbs}, such as enlarged fiducial volume and improved background rejection, can be implemented in the solar antineutrino search.
 Just in terms of exposure, this represents an improvement of $40\%$ with respect to the values we use.
-For SK-IV, our constraints can be improved when the final analysis by collaboration is released.

 \paragraph{Synergy with DSNB} Solar antineutrino searches will become even more stringent with upcoming efforts to detect $\overline{\nu_e}$ events from the DSNB~\cite{Horiuchi:2008jz,Lunardini:2009ya}.
 The SK detector is expected to detect this neutrino flux with the addition of Gd to its detector volume~\cite{Beacom:2003nk}.
 The large neutron capture cross sections on Gd and the emission of $8$~MeV gammas will help reduce backgrounds and lower the $\overline{\nu_e}$ detection threshold to neutrino energies as low as the IBD threshold, provided $E_e > 0.8$~MeV~\cite{Simpson:2019xwo}.
-The increased detection efficiencies at lower energies, and reduced accidental and mis-reconstructed backgrounds will improve on the limits we set, being limited only by intrinsic reactor and atmospheric $\overline{\nu}_e$ backgrounds.
+The increased detection efficiencies at lower energies, and reduced accidental and mis-reconstructed backgrounds will improve on the limits we set, being limited by intrinsic reactor and atmospheric $\overline{\nu}_e$ backgrounds, but also by an exponentially rising spallation background.
 Future large liquid-scintillator detectors, such as the Jiangmen Underground Neutrino Observatory (JUNO)~\cite{An:2015jdp} and the Jinping neutrino experiment~\cite{JinpingNeutrinoExperimentgroup:2016nol}, can also improve on current constraints with an expected threshold of $E_\nu \gtrsim 8.5$ MeV~\cite{Li:2019snw}.
 In the far future, observatories capable of accumulating larger numbers of DSNB events, such as the proposed detector THEIA~\cite{Askins:2019oqj}, would play an important role in searching for solar antineutrinos.
 We note that in the event of a detection of the DSNB, one could also constrain the models considered here by requiring small DSNB absorption by relic neutrinos~\cite{Jeong:2018yts,Bustamante:2020mep}.

 \paragraph{Light neutrino decay} Even in the parity conserving model discussed so far, one can avoid solar antineutrinos by resorting to a massless $\phi$.
 In that case, however, the light mostly-active neutrinos will decay.
 For typical parameters relevant for the SBL anomalies, this decay will happen within $1$ AU, both visibly and invisibly.
 For instance, consider $\nu_2 \to \nu_1 \phi$ and $\nu_3 \to \nu_1 \phi$ decays with normal ordering and $m_1\approx0$.
 For a coupling of $g_\phi=1$, we find